colinrobertbrooks/blog/content/posts/a-wedding-website.md

 While exploring available options, my suspicions were confirmed: wedding websites are a cottage industry.
 There's a hodgepodge of do-it-yourself platforms out there promising a "customized look and feel", but the enter fiancé name *here*, and upload photo of you and partner *there*, routine almost invariably results in a ready-made feel (to say nothing of typically poor user experience on smaller devices).
 Additionally, one-size-fits-all approaches to online RSVPs tend to entail configuration-heavy setups, busy admin interfaces and less-than-seamless form integration on the guest-facing page.

 Ultimately, I opted for build.
-Below is an overview of what turned out to be a really fun project (see the finished product <a target="_blank" href="https://www.brynneanddon.com">here</a>); I've included links to a few resources that I found particularly helpful along the way.
+Below is an overview of what turned out to be a really fun project.
+I've included links to a few resources that I found particularly helpful along the way.
+See the finished product <a target="_blank" href="https://www.brynneanddon.com">here</a>.
+Now that the wedding has passed, the sites on a free web dyno so it may take a second to spin up.

 ---